-The interest in establishing a facility for higher education in Ocean County dates back to 1957 when the Ocean County Board of Chosen Freeholders went on record favoring a study of the need for such a facility within the county.
+The interest in establishing a facility for higher education in Ocean County dates back to 1957 when the Ocean County Board of Commissioners went on record favoring a study of the need for such a facility within the county.

 On November 5, 1963, the citizens of the county approved the establishment of a college in Ocean County by public referendum.
-Immediately thereafter on January 15, 1964, the Board of Chosen Freeholders adopted a resolution that established in Ocean County the first county college in the State of New Jersey.
+Immediately thereafter on January 15, 1964, the Ocean County Board of Commissioners adopted a resolution that established in Ocean County the first county college in the state of New Jersey.
 On March 4, 1964, the nine members of the Board of Trustees were appointed.

 The selection of the college president, the architect and the campus site in fall of 1964 enabled the Board of Trustees and the Administration to plan for the educational programs and facilities to accommodate 900 full-time students.
 Key members of the administrative staff were appointed in September of 1965 to engage in the detailed planning necessary for the opening of the college in the fall of 1966.